PierreENOlivier/datascience_portfolio/docs/index.md

 documentclass: book
 new_session: yes # use the K-M rendering method
 description: |
-  Portfolio projects in Data Science: machine learning and statistical inference
+  Portfolio projects in Data Science: network graphs, statistical inference, time series, and machine learning

 ---